anishjain05/Image-Segmentation-Workshop-2024/README.md

-Contains content created for the Image Sementation workshop conducted at IIIT-Delhi (June, 2024)
+Contains content created for the Image Sementation workshop organized at IIIT-Delhi (June, 2024)